KYC and AML exist to answer a simple question: can you trust this customer and their transactions?

 Sanctions list and PEP screening

 False sanctions lists and PEP monitoring may result in fines for financial organizations, even if there was no intent to do so.
-That's why it's crucial that your AI agent provides careful PEPs and sanctions screening.
+That's why your AI agent must provide careful PEPs and sanctions screening.
 In this case, AI agents extract data from ID documents and make it machine-readable.
 Then, the data is checked against sanctions lists from OFAC (Office of Foreign Assets Control), the EU, or the UN.
 Thanks to advanced algorithms, AI can analyze different variations to detect potential matches in sanctions and PEP list screening.

 Transaction monitoring and risk scoring